tanmaypatil/fine-tuning/README.md

 # fine-tuning
-fine tuning open source models with my custom data
+Fine tuning open source models with my custom data.
+I have small dataset consisting of 6 records in email.json
+Using huggingface library and base model of distillgpt2, attempting to fine tune .